tylerneylon/math/self_repl_fns/self_repl_fns.md

   f_L(x) & = & t_2(f_S(t_1(x))).
 \end{array}}$$ {#eq:exact_defn}

-TODO NEXT From here down, add references to this eqn number as well as to
-          [@eq:s_t1_t2] in order to help clarify the text.
-This is a step toward theorem 3.

 The *L*, *R*, and *S* subscripts are meant to hint that these functions act as the *left* addend, *right* addend, and the *sum*; the $s$ function suggests a *shift*, while the $t_1$ and $t_2$ functions suggest a *transformation*.